How to Watch the PlayStation State of Play

 What to Expect From the PlayStation State of Play

 What do you think that PlayStation will showcase today during the State of Play?
-Any specific video games you hope to hear more about?
+Are you hoping to see anything particularly?
 Let us know in the comments, or feel free to reach out and hit me up directly over on Twitter at @rollinbishop in order to talk about all things gaming!